anton-tiptyuk/test-02/README.md

 Now it seems to me that I do not need that Mongo any more and in fact I plan to get rid of it moving the tokens to be stored within the Redis as well.

 Eventually got rid of Mongo and switched to using Redis only.

+After writing this readme I decided to come up with some tests.
+As always writing tests brought its benefit and I found a border case issue with detecting of that `tryAfter` timestamp.